A. Transfer Courses

 The 0555 courses are not summer 0500 projects; they involve high-level research under professional supervision.
 Research must result in material that can be evaluated by a Middlebury faculty member.
 All 0555 projects must be approved in advance by the Curriculum Committee.
 A fee of $100 is charged for 0555 courses.

 C. Off-Campus Study/Junior Year Abroad

-Juniors wishing to study with the C.V.
-Starr-Middlebury Schools Abroad programs in Cameroon, China, France, Germany, Italy, Japan, Latin America, the Middle East, Russia, or Spain should consult with their academic adviser, the appropriate language department and International Programs and Off-Campus Study.
+Students wishing to study at one of the Schools Abroad programs should consult with their academic adviser, the appropriate language department and International Programs and Off-Campus Study.
 These programs are open to all qualified students.